alan-turing-institute/Palaeoanalytics/README.md

 # 👋 Contributing <a name="contributing"></a>

-We welcome contributions from anyone who is interested in the project.
+We welcome contributions from anyone interested in the project.
 There are lots of ways to contribute, not just writing code.
 If you have ideas in how to extend/improve `PyLithics` do get in touch with members of the team (preferable by email).
 See our [Contributor Guidelines](CONTRIBUTING.md) to learn more about how you can contribute and how we work together as a community in Github.

 # 📝 Licence <a name="licence"></a>

-This project is licensed under the terms of the Creative Commons Attribution-ShareAlike (CC BY-SA 4.0) software license - https://creativecommons.org/licenses/by-sa/4.0/
+This software is licensed under the terms of the [Creative Commons Attribution-ShareAlike (CC BY-SA 4.0) software license](https://creativecommons.org/licenses/by-sa/4.0/).